Course Information

 Objectives

 The field of computer systems can be visualized as a stack of abstraction and implementation layers with application requirements at the top and technology constraints at the bottom.
 The intermediate layers include devices, circuits, gate-level design, register-transfer-level (RTL) design, microarchitecture, instruction set architecture, compilers, operating systems, programming languages, and algorithms.
-Computer engineering is usually focused in the middle of this stack spanning circuits to operating systems.

 ECE 4750 Computer Architecture is in the middle of this stack and focuses on the fundamentals of designing processors, memories, and networks, and apply this knowledge through a series of lab assignments.
 Students gradually design, implement, test, and evaluate a simple multicore system capable of running parallel microbenchmarks at the register-transfer level.
 The lab assignments focus on cycle-level performance (i.e., the impact a technique has on the number of cycles it takes to execute a program).
 Although ECE 4750 teaches students some basic principles involved in evaluating the cycle time, energy, and area impact of various design decisions, they do not have an opportunity to put this into practice.
 In addition, the focus of ECE 4750 is firmly on general-purpose subsystems as opposed to application-specific subsystems.
 At the opposite end of the computer engineering spectrum is ECE 4740 Digital VLSI Design.
 This course teaches students the fundamentals of digital circuit design, but the scope of these courses is on small custom-designed subsystems involving hundreds of transistors.